top of page

 SCOTTISH HOROLOGICAL HERITAGE

-From beginning of the 17th century Edinburgh and Glasgow were centres for clockmaker.
-Edinburgh’s Clock Maker’s Land was created in the West Bow, where innovative clock and watchmaking masters worked and educated a number of apprentices.
-The most famous of the era was David Ramsay born in 1585 who became clockmaker to James VII of Scotland and I of England, and later to Charles I of England.
-Between 1677 and 1694 Paul Roumieu was praised for his craftsmanship and the quality of his time pieces.
+In the 16th 17th century, Edinburgh’s Clock Makers Land in the West Bow became a thriving centre where innovative clock and watch masters worked and educated apprentices.
+The most famous of the era was David Ramsay, born in 1585 who became clockmaker to James VII of Scotland and I of England, and later to Charles I of England.

-All Scottish clock and watch makers were advancing horological progress, but they rarely patented their inventions, as the Scottish clock and watch trade understood that an invention belongs to its inventor.
-However, many innovations were “adopted” by English and European horologists.
-In 1914 two Scottish submarine officers designed the first watertight wristwatch, which was produced by Edinburgh jewellers Brook & Son in 1915 under the name of Submarine and manufactured by Swiss Tavannes.
-Three years later high society London jeweller, Birch & Gaydon launched the same design of watch manufactured by Zenith under the name Land & Water.
-In the future we will tell you more about this significant Scottish watch.
+In 1914, two Scottish submarine officers designed the first watertight wristwatch.
+It was produced in 1915 with a Swiss Tavannes movement by Edinburgh jewellers Brook & Son under the name of Submarine.
+Three years later high society London jeweller, Birch & Gaydon launched the same watch design but manufactured by Zenith under the name Land & Water.
+There are many more stories of this kind.

 SOSHUL MEEJAH